magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 ```

 Here we're reusing the previously defined `validate-shopping-form`
-validator by passing to it values we know are good for `price`, `tax`
+validator by passing to it the values we know are good for `price`,
-and `discount` because the newly defined `validate-shopping-quantity`
+`tax` and `discount` because the newly defined
-validator is for `quantity` validation only.
+`validate-shopping-quantity` validator is for `quantity` only.

 As soon as you save the file you'll see that the newly defined
 assertion for the `validate-shopping-validate-test` unit test passed.